-The good news is understanding the basics of SEO copywriting is stress-free and can get you working straightaway towards more traffic, more conversion rates, and the satisfaction of owning a website with high quality user experience.
+Thankfully, understanding the basics of SEO copywriting is stress-free and can get you working straightaway towards more traffic, more conversion rates, and the satisfaction of owning a website with high quality user experience.
 And don’t fret over wrapping your head around technical jargon that leaves you feeling confused.
 Even small, easy-to-grasp changes to your website’s copy can make a big difference.

 Keywords Unlock Your Copy’s Meaning

-How Long Is Good SEO Copywriting?
+How Long is Good SEO Copywriting?

 How to Format for the Best SEO

-To begin with, formatting your Headings to fit within Heading 1 (H1) for the main title and Heading 2 (H2) for any sub-headings builds a hierarchy of your content that helps with readability and Google’s understanding of the topic.
+To begin with, formatting your Headings to fit within Heading 1 (H1) for the main title and Heading 2 (H2) for any sub-headings builds a hierarchy of your content.
+This helps with readability and Google’s understanding of the topic.

 A Link to Great Rankings